AlanCristhian/namedobject/README.md

 1
 ```

-Also, multiple inheritance is allowed.
+Also works with multiple inheritance.

 ```pycon
 >>> import name